oracle/graal/truffle/docs/OperationDSL.md

 # Operation DSL

-Operation DSL is a DSL and runtime support component of Truffle that allows simpler implementation of bytecode-based interpreters in Truffle.
-Similarly to how Truffle DSL simplified the logic of node specialization by abstracting away the precondition checks into typechecks and guards, the main idea of Operation DSL is to simplify the creation of bytecode-based interpreters by abstracting away the bytecode format, control flow, etc. and leaving only the language-speciffic semantics up to the language to implement.
+Operation DSL is a DSL and runtime support component of Truffle that makes it easier to implement bytecode-based interpreters in Truffle.
+Just as Truffle DSL abstracts away the messy details of AST interpreters (e.g., specialization, caching, boxing elimination), the goal of Operation DSL is to abstract away the messy details of a bytecode interpreter --- the bytecode format, control flow, quickening, and so on --- leaving only the language-specific semantics for the language to implement.

 [ bytecode vs AST pros and cons ]